 3. A Healthy Diet will Help All Over

 What and when you eat could also impact your gums.
 Foods high in sugar or carbohydrates lead to tooth and gum issues.
 Eating more vegetables can help offset the challenge of sugar and carbs.
 You don’t have to go cold turkey, but limit the sweets you eat or drink.

 Some medicines lead to bleeding gums.
 Some pain relievers, including Aspirin, thin your blood, increasing your chance of bleeding.
 Check with your doctor about adjusting the dose or type of medicine so you can get the help you need without it impacting your oral health.

 Try all of these steps to help make your teeth, gums, and mouth healthier.
 If you still notice bleeding in your gums, make an appointment with your dentist.
 Your dentist will be able to diagnose if you have a more severe issue.
 Some treatment options, including deep cleanings and periodontal surgery, can help to treat gum disease.

+Make sure to work with your dentist to get the right tools and treatment for your bleeding gums.
 The experienced professionals at Southfield Family Dental treat everyone from children to adults with general, specific, emergency, and cosmetic dentistry.
 If you have bleeding gums, we can help you achieve better oral health.